 - What excites your passion?

 Self-improvement involves actively bettering one's knowledge and character.

 - What is your best habit?
 Your worst?

 Final Thoughts on How to Journal for Self-Improvement

-In this article, we’ve given you a nice outline of the type of journals you can keep… and a series of journal prompt suggestions to get you started on your journey towards self-improvement.
+We’ve given you a nice outline of the type of journals you can keep… and a series of journal prompt suggestions to get you started on your journey towards self-improvement.

 So now what?